gdalmaso96/PepperPotCheck/README.md

 Fixed aperture of QSK magnets and removed inner collimator from CMBL simulation.

 Increased lower limit of addiction slice to 2.8

+-- 15.11.2022 --
+Performed fit to centroids.
+Testing same fit with inverted horizontal axis at generation and inverted genbeam.c::Invert

+-- 19.11.2022 --
+Performed fit to centroids only in QSM focus.
+Then will propagate beam to HULK center at different HULK fields.

+Still need to implement Chi2.

+Might manage to include gaussian tails by using curve_fit